-Getting inside the mind of an ISO 9001 auditor is crucial to a successful audit.
+Getting inside the mind of an ISO 9001 auditor is crucial to a successful ISO audit.
 Think of it like a gift — even the best of presents can be unappealing when wrapped in crumpled messy newspaper and duct tape.

 Understanding the background and motivating factors for ISO auditors will help you portray the excellence of your operation in the best light possible.
 This article can help.